patrodyne/hisrc-hyperjaxb/ejb/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 First, [query](!queryProducts) all the products and observe how:

-+ the modified (and managed) products were flushed to the database, prior to teh query.
++ the modified (and managed) products were flushed to the database, prior to the query.
 + the query cache is populated.

 Repeatedly [query](!queryProducts) all the products again and observe how the query cache is used.